 - Huge bets: when he finds a daily double (he gets most of them), he’s not afraid to go big, sometimes even wagering tens of thousands of dollars

-That last point key to the connection between Jeopardy! strategy and retirement planning.
-In short, you should be investing money like James Holzhauer wagers on daily doubles.
+That last point is key to the connection between Jeopardy! strategy and retirement planning.
+In short, you should be investing money like James Holzhauer wagers on Daily Doubles.
 But going big on some wagers is really only half of what you need to know.
 So let’s unpack this a little more.